aurelienbr/online_cv/README.md

   npm start

 # Todo
-  - correct Responsive
+  - improve text on the card
-  - design of the contact form
+  - moove text files to const
-  - design card
+  - improve style of form on mobile
-  - finish translations
+  - add form validation
-  - add Flow type
+  - deploy the backend for sending e-mail